svyzz/Bears/README.md

-# DTD
+# Cave Bears
-A simple web application documenting the successes and travails of DTD on Clash of Clans
+A simple web application documenting the successes and travails of Cave Bears on Clash of Clans